WTOP, February 5, 2018

 WTOP, January 30, 2016

 This Monday, it’s back to school for several children in the D.C. region, following last weekend’s blizzard and residual cleanup.
 Of course, it could be tough for local students to get back into a rhythm after such a long break.
 Thankfully, there are some things students and parents can do this weekend to ease the transition.
-“Carve out some time over the next few days and really turn those electronics off,” says Ann Dolin, president of Educational Connections Tutoring.
+“Carve out some time over the next few days and really turn those electronics off,” says Ann Dolin, president of Educational Connections Tutoring in How to get kids reacquainted with school after several days off.

 Washington Post Magazine, November 2015

-Ann is featured in the Washington Post Magazine.
+Ann is featured in the Washington Post Magazine: Making the Best Choice for Your Child

 Women’s World, October 2015